wolfgangj/okami/README.md

 Being a tool for real-world usage means that it won't be maximally elegant.
 To get stuff done, compromises are usually required.
 So `okami` is not extremely minimal, fully consistent or anything like that.
-However, it needs to keep a simple and clear core model or it would be a complete failure.
+However, it needs to keep a really simple and clear core model or it would be a complete failure.

 ## Features